 We’ve got Android users covered too, with our recent roundup of the best cloud storage for Android.
 Our team of experts have researched each provider to make it easier for you to backup your Android device and keep your data safe.

 Your contact list is important — without it, your phone is next to useless.
-It’s easy to backup your contacts on an iPhone, so take the time to do it now and if you’re like me, use one of our best cloud storage services for automated backups.
+It’s easy to backup your contacts on an iPhone, so take the time to do it now and if you’re like me, use one of our best cloud storage services for automated backups (check out our online storage pricing comparison, as well as our list of the best iPhone backup apps).

 If you enjoyed this article, please let us know what you think in the comments.
 Feel free to reach out to us with any questions you may have.
 Thank you for reading.